UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

 ## Overview

-Sometimes projects need to be split up into multiple steps where each is dependent on the completion of the previous step.
+Sometimes projects need to be split up into multiple parts where each step is dependent on the one (or several) that came before it.
 SLURM dependencies are a way to automate this process.
 In this example, we'll create a number of three-dimensional plots using Python and will combine them into a gif as the last step.
 A job dependency is optimal in this case since the job that creates the gif is dependent on all the images being present.

 ## Data structure

+We'll try to keep things in order by partitioning our data, output, and images in distinct directories.

 ```console
 (elgato) [user@wentletrap volcano]$ tree
 .